Management Committees need to develop organisational policies in order to implement the strategic aims and priorities of the organisation.

 - the accountability system which is driven by the requirements of the committee; and

-Polices and procedures can help to protect the organisation, its staff, volunteers and beneficiaries by highlighting issues or principles and outlining the organisation's exact response.
+Polices and procedures can help to protect the organisation, its management committee, staff, volunteers and beneficiaries by highlighting issues or principles and outlining the organisation's exact response.
 Policies should be relevant and kept up-to-date.
 They benefit the organisation by providing:

 - an ethical framework for all those involved in the organisation;